papum20/unibo__projects__ChessVerse/doc/code/api.md

   - `username` (string): The desired username for the new user.
   - `password` (string): The password for the new user.
   - `eloReallyBadChess` (integer): The initial Elo rating for Really Bad Chess.
-  - `eloSecondType` (integer): The initial Elo rating for the second chess type.

 #### Response
 - `200 OK` with a JSON object containing the message "Signup successful" if the signup is successful.